-Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Function facility One space per 30m 2 or part thereof of GFA.
+Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Function facility One space per 30m or part thereof of GFA.
 One SRV space.
 Funeral parlour Accepted in an existing building within the Centre zone.
-Inside the Centre zone: One space per 20m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
+Inside the Centre zone: One SRV space.
+One space per 20m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
 Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
-One SRV space.
-Garden centre A minimum of 5 spaces for customer parking or one space per 150m 2 or part thereof of use area, whichever is greater.
-One service vehicle space per use or one service vehicle space per 800m 2 use area, whichever is greater.
-One AV if the site has an area of greater than 2,000m2, otherwise One HRV space.
+Garden centre A minimum of 5 spaces for customer parking or one space per 150m or part thereof of use area, whichever is greater.
+One service vehicle space per use or One AV if the site has an area of greater than 2,000m , otherwise One one service vehicle space per 800m2 use area, whichever is greater.
+HRV space.
 Hardware and trade supplies Accepted in an existing building within the Centre zone.
-Inside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA, and one space per or part thereof of GFA above 400m2.
-Outside the Centre zone: One space per or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
-One AV if the site has an area of greater than 2,000m2, otherwise One HRV space.
+Inside the Centre zone: One AV if the site has an area of greater than 2,000m , One space per 50m or part thereof of GFA up to 400m GFA, and one space per or part thereof of GFA above 400m .
+Outside the Centre zone: One space per or part thereof of GFA up to 400m GFA, and one space per 15m or part thereof of GFA above 400m . otherwise One HRV space.
 Health care services Accepted in an existing building within the Centre zone.
+One SRV space per 500m GFA.
 Inside the Centre zone: One space per 40m2 or part thereof of net lettable area.
 Outside the Centre zone: One space per 20m2 of or part thereof of net lettable area.
-One SRV space per 500m 2 GFA.

-Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision High impact industry One space per 90m 2 GFA or part thereof.
+Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision High impact industry One space per 90m GFA or part thereof.
 One AV space if the site has an area greater than 2,000m2, otherwise One HRV.
 Home based business Bed and breakfasts: One space per guest room.
 Other home based business: One space for home based business and one covered space for the dwelling.
 Nil.
 Hospital One space per 6 residential care beds.
 One space per 4 hostel unit beds.
 Visitor parking at 30% of resident parking requirements.
 One HRV space.
 One SRV for every 800m2 of GFA and part thereof; and One space for an emergency vehicle.
-Hotel One space per 10m 2 or part thereof of GFA per bar, beer garden and other public area.
-One space per 50m 2 or part thereof of GFA per bulk liquor sales area.
+Hotel One space per 10m or part thereof of GFA per bar, beer garden and other public area.
+One space per 50m or part thereof of GFA per bulk liquor sales area.
 One space per guest room.
 One HRV space.
 Indoor sport and recreation If accepted development subject to requirements: One space per 25m2 of net lettable area.
 If assessable development: As determined by Council.
 An internal bus set down and pick up area that enables the bus to be in a forward motion at all times whilst onsite dedicated taxi bays provided within 200 metres of the site entrance.